Secret-key-based physical layer security for feedback-aided unsourced random access: Proposed SURA Scheme

 \section{Proposed SURA Scheme}

 The overall procedure of the proposed secure scheme is summarized as follows.
-Each user first waits for the downlink signal from the BS, \(\mathbf{y}_i\), and uses it to generate its secret key.
-The user then encrypts its message sequence with this key and transmits the encrypted data along with the secret key.
-At the receiver, the BS recovers the secret key for each user and their encrypted data, after which it decrypts the data using the recovered keys to obtain the original messages.
-With this overview, we now describe the transmitter and receiver designs in detail.
+Each user first waits to receive the downlink signal from the BS, $\mathbf{y}_i$, and uses it to generate its secret key.
+The user then encrypts its message sequence using this key and transmits the encrypted data along with the encoded secret key.
+At the receiver, the BS recovers each user’s secret key and encrypted data, and subsequently decrypts the data to recover the original messages.
+With this overview, we proceed to describe the transmitter and receiver designs in detail.